wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 }
 ```

-When selecting the cell, VoiceOver would then speak something like this:
+When the cell is focused, VoiceOver would then speak something like this:

 ```
 Post by Carolyn Wells, from Discover.
 6 days ago.
 Following.